nasa-nccs-hpda/astrotime/README.md

 Give that this work was incremental, the workflows should be run in the following order:
 (1) Sinusoid, (2) Synthetic, and (3) MIT.

-For the MIT dataset, the train step is replaced with finetune, because in this case the training is intended to start with weights from the synthetic training.
+For the MIT dataset, the training is intended to start with weights from the synthetic training (configured in the 'train' section of the cfg).
 The peakfinder scripts run a simple (non-ML) workflow that computes the frequency of the highest peak in the spectrum, and returns the corresponding period, which is used for comparison and evaluation of the ML workflow.